Buying Business Software in 7 Strategic Steps

 Step 4 - Explore All Available Options

-Stay in the driver’s seat of the software buying process, keep those blockers top of mind.
+Stay in the driver’s seat of the software buying process, keep those 'must haves' top of mind.

 Now that you have clearly defined and ranked the requirements and features you need, with the input of essential collaborators, it’s time to explore endless solutions available on the market.
 It’s vital to be aware of your blockers at this point, and be impartial when narrowing down the list to the top vendors.
 When searching for solution vendors, you may use terms like "best LMS or top 10 ERP systems".
 Be mindful that these results won’t give you results for your unique needs.